miopio/dvia-2018/3.mapping-space/students/am/janice/process/README.md

 Shapes are different colors and would continually be moving along with the data.

 Sketch 4:  Earthquakes in California County -- Time on right (sketch 1) along with the pinprick circle shows up on the map of California.
 A film reel below would show a 'slice of life' of the county and would be highlighted as the clock indicates a tremor/earthquake.
 The slice of life would have data about the county.

+FINAL VISUALIZATION(S)
+  Decided to work on the Tectonic Plates idea of Earthquakes solely in California and was able to find data of the techtonic plates in Latitude and Longitude.
+Added Magnitudes
+  Added:  Towns that would have data about population size and photo, etc. when panned over the dot, took out the Magnitude graphic, and added that information in the panned over information.